kosinusbch/slp-token-icons/README.md

 ## Have a NFT icon?

-Since individual NFT Groups's have too many icons, they will have to run their own repositories.
+Since a lot of NFT Groups have too many children, they will have to run their own icon repositories.
 Contact the creators of https://juungle.net to get your NFT icon added to all NFT-supported services.

 ## Endpoint Usage